 The right temperature to bisque fire pottery will depend on the clay body you are using.
 However, it also depends on the kind of result you are looking for.
 The higher the bisque firing temperature the denser and less porous the ceramics becomes.

 Before exploring these variables, it’s important to know what is happening at different temperatures in a bisque fire.
-So, here is an overview of the different stages in a bisque fire:
+So, here is an overview of the different stages of a bisque fire:

 The Temperature to Bisque Fire Pottery – Different Stages of Bisque